 In the documentary Becoming Warren Buffet, Bill Gates’s father asked Buffet and his son to write down the one single factor that contributed most to their success.
 The two billionaires wrote down the same word: focus.
 Focus isn’t something we can afford to lose.
 When we lose focus, the thing we should be focusing on suffers.
 That thing can be a skill, habit, business, or relationship.
 Focus is a measure of conscious attention.
 The more focused we are on a thing, the more it occupies our conscious attention.
 Focus is a key ingredient of success because it inspires us to take action.
-The more focus we have, the more action we will take toward a particular objective.
 This facet of focus relates to the things we do and the actions we take.
-But focus also influences mental health, the effects of which reverberate in every other area of life.
+But focus also influences mental health, the effects of which resonate in every other area of life.

 By what you ignore dies I am not talking about repression.
 Repression is when we bury past hurts and trauma and they exert power over our lives on a subconscious level.
 A pattern of repression begins when a past grievance consumes our focus so much that the mind cannot adequately process it.
 The mind’s focus on the issue transitions from the conscious to the subconscious realm, but never truly disappears.
 Life goes on, and the wound remains.
 The cure to repression is acceptance.
-Our mind clings to what we resist, be it a fact of our life or a perceived injustice.
-In short, there are issues in life that we can resolve only by choosing not to focus on them thereby depriving them of power.
+Our mind clings to what we resist, be it a fact of our life or a perceived injustice, whereas the things we accept have a lot less staying power.
+In sum, there are issues in life that we can resolve only by choosing not to focus on them, thereby depriving them of power.

 What you resist not only persists, but will grow in size.Swiss Psychologist Carl Jung

 Focus works in the opposite direction as well by growing the good.
-By focusing on the positive things in life (i.e. practicing gratitude), we magnify them such that they exert a more potent effect on our mind and emotions.
-The good news is that everyone reading this has an abundance of reasons to be thankful with the right perspective.
-Think of these as seeds that we water with our attention.
+By focusing on the positive things in life (i.e. practicing gratitude), we magnify them such that they exert a bigger influence in our thought life and emotions.
+If the good things in our lives are represented by seeds, then gratitude is the water, sunlight, and fertilizer.

 Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.Philippians 4:8

-Focus is the X-factor of success.
-It is also vital to emotional health and well-being.
-The truth is that emotions are all about perspective.
 Some people forgive, while others hold grudges.
 Some people smell the roses, while others complain about the weather.
 Some people get excited about opportunities, while others see only the challenges.
 Focus can make a mountain out of a molehill and the opposite is also true.
+Focus is the X-Factor of success, according to two billionaires, and it’s not hard to see why.